David-Kyrat/12X009-OS-TPs/README.md

 ### TPs of "Systèmes d'exploitations" (OS) to be handed in on Moodle (Fall semester 2022)

+#### Branch containing the state of the repo as it was for the exam deadline

 ---

 Below you can find the links to the enonce & reports for each TP of the semester.